 The film follows the life of Derin who after a difficult child delivery finds herself out of step with those she loves, including her newborn, Maria.
 With her mother-in-law questioning her parenting skills, and her husband, Afolabi, becoming increasingly worried, For Maria Ebun Pataki confronts the realities of postpartum depression.

-Principally shot in Lagos, Nigeria, the picture stars Meg Otanwa, Gabriel Afolayna, Tina Mba, Judith Audu, Demi Banwo and credits Tunray Femi and Damilola Orimogunje as its writers.
+Principally shot in Lagos, Nigeria, the picture stars Meg Otanwa, Gabriel Afolayan, Tina Mba, Judith Audu, Demi Banwo and credits Tunray Femi and Damilola Orimogunje as its writers.

 Watch Trailer Below

 It has been 3 years since the film was produced in Nigeria and for a first-time feature, that toured international film festivals, with no theatrical debut, its domestic and international success is just beyond astounding.